-In a first of a series of studies, we have chosen a strategy to show this relationship in two selected extreme groups of subjects, one with impaired heat loss capacity (i.e. vasospastic syndrome, VS) in addition to DIS, comparing with a group of controls having not these problems.
-This extreme group comparison has the advantage allowing a study with relative small sample sizes in both groups, however, with the limitation that no conclusion can be drawn, whether one of the two symptoms (VS or DIS) alone could also produce similar results.
-Nevertheless, conclusive interpretation can be drawn with respect to subjects showing the combination of VS and DIS.
-Subjects with VS represent a part of the general population (mostly women before menopause) with a diathesis of responding with spasm, in particular in the distal extremities (hands, feet) to stimuli like cold or emotional stress (24).
-The VS is a similar but weaker form of Raynaud's disease (the classical symptom of Raynaud's phenomenon - the triphasic color changes of the digits of the hands and feet from white to blue to red - is not necessary for its definition).
-In a recent epidemiological study carried out in a representative urban Swiss population (age: 20-40 years) it could be shown that about 30% of women exhibit a VS, in contrast to only 7% of men and that the relative risk of DIS in these subjects is doubled (34), submitted manuscript 2007).
-This large survey confirmed our previous findings in a small sample of women with VS and normal tension glaucoma who exhibited significantly prolonged sleep onset latency (SOL) in comparison to controls (53) (51).
-Therefore prolonged SOL in these subjects could be associated with their impaired capacity for distal vasodilatation and heat loss before habitual bedtime (34).
-Based on the survey findings we focused on women.
+(hands, feet) to stimuli like cold or emotional stress (24).
+The VS is a similar but weaker form of Raynaud's disease (the classical symptom of Raynaud's phenomenon, the triphasic color changes of the digits of the hands and feet from white to blue to red, is not necessary for its definition).
+In a recent epidemiological study carried out in a representative urban Swiss population (age: 20-40 yr) it could be shown that \sim 30% of women exhibit a VS, in contrast to only 7% of men, and that the relative risk of DIS in these subjects is doubled (34 and Kräuchi K, Fontana P, Vollenweider S, von Arb M, Dubler B, Orgül S, Flammer J, Zemp-Stutz E, unpublished observations).
+This large survey confirmed our previous findings in a small sample of women with VS and normal tension glaucoma who exhibited significantly prolonged sleep-onset latency (SOL) compared with controls (51, 53).
+Therefore, prolonged SOL in these subjects could be associated with their impaired capacity for distal vasodilatation and heat loss before habitual bedtime (34).
+Based on the survey findings, we focused on women.

-The purpose of the present study was the chronobiological characterization of women with VS and DIS (WVD) compared with control women (CON), using a "constant routine protocol" (CR) that controls for the main masking effects such as locomotor activity, large meals, changes in light condition and posture on the endogenous timing system (48) (15) (20) (41).
-To clarify the relationship between DIS and VS, three a priori hypotheses were tested, all of which could lead to a higher vasoconstriction level (lower DPG values) before their habitual bedtimes and hence leading to a longer SOL:

-- 1) A circadian phase delay of the thermoregulatory system, leading to a changed phase of entrainment in comparison to habitual bedtimes. - 2) A larger circadian amplitude of distal skin temperature (expressed by DPG). - 3) A normal circadian rhythm of the thermoregulatory system with respect to phase and amplitude but on a generally lower 24-h mean level (e.g. of DPG).
+The purpose of the present study was the chronobiological characterization of women with VS and DIS (WVD) compared with control women, using a constant routine (CR) protocol that controls for the main masking effects such as locomotor activity, large meals, changes in light condition, and posture on the endogenous timing system (15, 20, 41, 48).
+To clarify the relationship between DIS and VS, three a priori hypotheses were tested, all of which could lead to a higher vasoconstriction level (lower DPG values) before their habitual bedtimes and hence leading to a longer SOL: 1) a circadian phase delay of the thermoregulatory system, leading to a changed phase of entrainment compared with habitual bedtimes; 2) a larger circadian amplitude of distal skin temperature (expressed by DPG); and 3) a normal circadian rhythm of the thermoregulatory system with respect to phase and amplitude but on a generally lower 24-h mean level (e.g., of DPG).

-All these possibilities could lead to lower DPG levels before habitual bedtimes i.e. subjects with VS are simply physiologically not ready for sleep.

-To test these hypotheses, the circadian time course of CBT, distal and proximal skin temperatures, and subjective ratings of sleepiness were compared with an established circadian reference rhythm, that of melatonin production, measured during a CR, adjusted to their habitual bedtimes.
-Melatonin production itself is known to be related to circadian thermoregulation and sleepiness (for review (62) (37)), providing therefore additional information about mechanisms of phase of entrainment.
+All these possibilities could lead to lower DPG levels before habitual bedtimes, i.e., subjects with VS are simply physiologically not ready for sleep.
+To test these hypotheses, the circadian time course of CBT, distal and proximal skin temperatures, and subjective ratings of sleepiness were compared with an established circadian reference rhythm, that of melatonin production measured during a CR adjusted to their habitual bedtimes.
+Melatonin production itself is known to be related to circadian thermoregulation and sleepiness (for reviews, see Refs.
+37 and 62.), providing, therefore, additional information about mechanisms of phase of entrainment.